floranova13/shadely-bot/README.md

 A simple conversational discord bot.

 ## TODO:
-- Register users names in simple json to start, and track their decisions.
+-  TODO: Register users names in simple json to start, and track their decisions.